whosonfirst/go-whosonfirst-iterate/README.md

 TBW...

-## URIs and Schemes (for emitters)
+## URIs and Schemes (for iterators)

-The following emitters are supported by default:
+The following iterators are supported by default:

 ### cwd://

-`CwdEmitter` implements the `Emitter` interface for crawling records in the current working directory.
+`CwdIterator` implements the `Iterator` interface for crawling records in the current working directory.

 ### directory://

-`DirectoryEmitter` implements the `Emitter` interface for crawling records in a directory.
+`DirectoryIterator` implements the `Iterator` interface for crawling records in a directory.

 ### featurecollection://

-`FeatureCollectionEmitter` implements the `Emitter` interface for crawling features in a GeoJSON FeatureCollection record.
+`FeatureCollectionIterator` implements the `Iterator` interface for crawling features in a GeoJSON FeatureCollection record.

 ### file://

-`FileEmitter` implements the `Emitter` interface for crawling individual file records.
+`FileIterator` implements the `Iterator` interface for crawling individual file records.

 ### filelist://

-`FileListEmitter` implements the `Emitter` interface for crawling records listed in a "file list" (a plain text newline-delimted list of files).
+`FileListIterator` implements the `Iterator` interface for crawling records listed in a "file list" (a plain text newline-delimted list of files).

 ### geojsonl://

-`GeojsonLEmitter` implements the `Emitter` interface for crawling features in a line-separated GeoJSON record.
+`GeojsonLIterator` implements the `Iterator` interface for crawling features in a line-separated GeoJSON record.

 ### null://

-`NullEmitter` implements the `Emitter` interface for appearing to crawl records but not doing anything.
+`NullIterator` implements the `Iterator` interface for appearing to crawl records but not doing anything.

 ### repo://

-`RepoEmitter` implements the `Emitter` interface for crawling records in a Who's On First style data directory.
+`RepoIterator` implements the `Iterator` interface for crawling records in a Who's On First style data directory.

 ## Query parameters

-The following query parameters are honoured by all `emitter.Emitter` instances:
+The following query parameters are honoured by all `iterate.Iterator` instances:

 | Name | Value | Required | Notes
 | --- | --- | --- | --- |
 | include | String | No | One or more query filters (described below) to limit documents that will be processed. |
 | exclude | String | No | One or more query filters (described below) for excluding documents from being processed. |

-The following query paramters are honoured for `emitter.Emitter` URIs passed to the `iterator.NewIterator` method:
+The following query paramters are honoured for `iterate.Iterator` URIs passed to the `iterator.NewIterator` method:

 | Name | Value | Required | Notes
 | --- | --- | --- | --- |